Medical Records Retention Guide (Updated for 2026)

 Step 1.
 Take an Inventory

-Start by creating a complete list of all records maintained by your practice.
-Include both physical and digital formats, note where each record type is stored, and identify whether they fall under categories like medical, financial, or employment records.
+Start by making a complete list of the records your practice maintains.
+Include both paper and digital formats, note where each record type is stored, and identify whether they fall into categories like clinical, financial, or employment-related records.

 Step 2.
 Categorize Records